Doc McStuffins: Premise

-The series chronicles freckled, seven-year-old (eight as of 2020 despite the cancellation) Dottie "Doc" McStuffins who decides she wants to become a doctor like her mother, a pediatrician.
+The series chronicles freckled, 6-year-old Dottie "Doc" McStuffins who decides she wants to become a doctor like her mother, a pediatrician.
 She practices for her dream job by fixing toys and dolls.

 When she activates her magic stethoscope, she can create a variety of supernatural effects, including traveling through time.
 Her most regular use of it in the TV series is to cause toys, dolls, and stuffed animals to come to life.
 They are able to move, speak, sing songs, pick up things, hear, see, and smell odors, and she can interact with them.
-With help from her stuffed animals: Stuffy the Dragon; Hallie the Hippo; Lambie the Lamb; and Chilly the Snowman.
-Doc helps toys recover, or "feel better", by giving them check-ups and diagnosing their fictional illnesses with an encyclopedia called "The Big Book of Boo Boos" and another encyclopedia called "The Big Vet Book" for her toy pets when she's a veterinarian.
-In season four the Big Book of Boo Boos and The Big Vet Book go hi-tech in a tablet form.
+With the help from her 4 stuffed animals: Lambie, Stuffy, Chilly, and Hallie, Doc helps toys recover or "feel better" by giving them check-ups and diagnosing their fictional illnesses with an encyclopedia called "The Big Book of Boo Boos" and another encyclopedia called "The Big Vet Book" for her toy pets when she's a veterinarian.
+In season 4, the Big Book of Boo Boos and The Big Vet Book go hi-tech in a tablet form.

 Each 11-minute episode includes original songs.
 During ending credits in season 1, Doc gives advice to viewers about staying healthy.
-Seasons 1 and 2 have the original intro for the theme song, but in season 3, the spoken line by Doc at the end of the theme song was re-recorded with Doc's new voice.
-In season 3 Doc opens up a veterinary clinic for fixing toy pets in addition to the regular medical services that she provides for the other toys.
-In season 4, Doc's Grandma reveals her own magical stethoscope and teleports her and Doc to McStuffinsville, a magical city populated by living toys, and puts Doc in charge of the McStuffinsville Hospital.
+Seasons 1 and 2 have the original intro for the theme song, but in season 3, the spoken line by Doc at the end of the theme song — including the giggling — was re-recorded with Doc's new voice.
+In season 3, Doc opens up a veterinary clinic for fixing toy pets in addition to the regular medical services that she provides for the other toys.
+In season 4, Doc's grandma reveals her own magical stethoscope and teleports her and Doc to McStuffinsville, a magical city populated by living toys, and puts Doc in charge of the McStuffinsville Hospital.
 In season 5, Doc and her toys put together the McStuffinsville Pet Rescue Team, where they work together to rescue pets in need, led by her plush dragon Stuffy who is a great pet vet.

-Each episode focuses on Doc and her crew helping another toy in need and after each check-up gives each toy advice from anything that has happened to her or other circumstances.
-In some episodes, a member of Doc’s crew ended up being the toy in need and even Doc herself has been the patient with the toys caring for her in the same way she had.
+Each episode focuses on Doc and her crew helping another toy in need, and after each check-up, gives each toy advice from anything that has happened to her or other circumstances.
+In some episodes, a member of Doc's crew ended up being the toy in need and even Doc herself being the patient with the toys caring for her in the same way she had.